ProductiveRage/Bridge.Immutable/README.md

 This is still early days.
 I might decide in a couple of months that this was an interesting experiment but ultimately not something to continue.
 Maybe an awesome code-gen option will come to light and I'll prefer that.
 Maybe other people I work with will be unwilling to accept this sort of code because it looks "weird" with its property identifier lambdas.

-Right now, though, I'm excited about how this makes writing immutable classes easier *and* I had fun writing the sort-of reflection code for the JavaScript that Bridge.NET generates (Bridge v2 will have full support for reflection but the release schedule, as of December 2015, is still pending - this library is for 1.x).
+Right now, though, I'm excited about how this makes writing immutable classes easier *and* I had fun writing the sort-of reflection code for the JavaScript that Bridge.NET generates (Bridge v2 will have full support for reflection but the release schedule, as of December 2015, is still pending - this library is for Bridge 1.x).

-However, there is one thing that I don't like.
+However, there *is* one thing that I don't like.
 If you don't use the expected property identifier format -

 	// This is all good if Id is a property this.CtorSet(_ => _.Id, id);